roma-glushko/mage2kata.guru/_coverpage.md

 > A list of exercises to improve Magento skills

-- Short ans quick tasks
+- Short and quick tasks
 - Real-life use cases

 [Get Started](#mage2-code-katas)